 HELP MAKE IT A REALITY:

 Your involvement can help to make 'The Brunel Experience' a reality, helping in the regeneration of a deprived part of London since the Docks closure.
-We appeal to any individual or group wishing to help in any way, to get involved and contact us promptly by either clicking this link: SUPPORT THE BRUNEL TRAIL HERE or signing into our GUESTBOOK
+We appeal to any individual or group wishing to help in any way, to get involved and contact us promptly on this link: sign into our GUESTBOOK